jonathansantacruz3/How-to-Change-File-Permissions-in-Windows-11/README.md

 <h1>How to Change File Permissions on Windows 11</h1>
-This tutorial explains what file permissions are and what the process is on how to change them.<br />
+This tutorial explains what file permissions are and what the process is for how to change them.<br />

 <h2>Operating Systems Used </h2>